The Effects of Family Culture on Family Foundations

 When the spouses joined the board, however, they had a different understanding of what their roles would be.
 They expected that as trustees, they would be free to debate ideas and grant proposals.
 Joan quickly caught on to the Vanbovens’ unspoken norms and backed away from controversy.
 But Michael persisted in arguing his positions, sometimes quite aggressively and long after they were voted down by the board.

 “It was evident from my parents’ silence and body language,” says Thomas, “that they were uncomfortable when Michael raised his voice or banged his fist on the table, but Michael seemed oblivious to their signals.
 When I mentioned his behavior to my mother, she denied that anything was wrong.
 That’s the way my parents are.
-They close their eyes to whether they don’t want to see, and then hope that the problem will clear up by itself.”
+They close their eyes to what they don’t want to see, and then hope that the problem will clear up by itself.”

 As hard as the Vanboven family tries to avoid controversy, the Jacobs family welcomes it.
 They refer to themselves as a “loud and feisty bunch,” and there is no mistaking who inspired that image.
 Joe Jacobs, a child of Lebanese immigrants, grew up in poverty in Brooklyn.
 After earning a degree in chemical engineering, he started a small consulting business in 1947 that he built into the billion-dollar Jacobs Engineering Group.